hiddenDevXR/MDVJ-Fundamentals/README.md

 ![Activity_Follower_01](https://github.com/hiddenDevXR/MDVJ-Fundamentals/assets/86928162/eb45d8d4-1c5d-4aa2-9712-5e93f159bc86)

-After that by using the look at method we manage to make the game object to face the goal where it moving.
+By using the 'LookAt' method we manage to make the game object to face the goal where it moving.
-By using the 'LookAt' method in the update, the object continoysly faces the goal.

         this.transform.LookAt(goal.position);
         ...